arogozhnikov/arogozhnikov.github.io/_remarks/2015-06-26-learning-to-rank-software-datasets.markdown

 *  Apart from these datasets, [LETOR3.0](https://research.microsoft.com/en-us/um/beijing/projects/letor/letor3dataset.aspx) and [LETOR 4.0](https://research.microsoft.com/en-us/um/beijing/projects/letor/letor4dataset.aspx)
 are available, which were published in 2008 and 2009.
 Those datasets are smaller.
 From LETOR4.0 MQ-2007 and MQ-2008 are interesting (46 features there).
-MQ stays for million queries.
+MQ stands for million queries.

 * [Yahoo!
 LETOR dataset](https://webscope.sandbox.yahoo.com/catalog.php?datatype=c),&nbsp;from challenge organized in 2010.
 There are currently two versions: 1.0(400Mb) and 2.0 (600Mb).
 Here is more info about two sets within this data<br />
 	<table class='comparison'>